I’m constantly amazed by how many websites fail even the most basic of website quality tests.

 Google (and other serach engines) recognize this behavior and is taking performance into account as part of its algorithm to determine search engine rankings.
 Since users prefer a fast-loading website, Google can (and will) prioritize high-performance in their rankings giving fast websites an edge over slower ones.

-• Largest Contentful Paint (LCP) which measures when the largest content element in the viewport area becomes visible.
+- Largest Contentful Paint (LCP) measures when the largest content element on the page becomes visible.
+It’s essentially “how fast does the page feel like it loaded.”

 Below the performance results, you’ll see sections labeled “Opportunities”, “Diagnostics”, and “Passed Audits”.
 These sections will give you a more detailed report.
 While this information is vital in understanding your scores (and what you can do to improve them), they are full of website developer jargon that might not make a whole lot of sense to the untrained user.